saltyorg/docs/docs/sandbox/apps/silo.md

 sb install sandbox-silo
 ```

-The role also deploys PostgreSQL with pgvector and Redis.

-Silo runs as the Saltbox UID:GID rather than the image's root default.
-The
-role sets `HOME` to `/tmp` and adds the video and render GIDs for hardware
-access.

 ## Usage

 Visit <https://silo.iYOUR_DOMAIN_NAMEi>.

 Configure libraries against the usual `/mnt/unionfs/...` paths in the admin UI.

-Transient transcodes use the configured Saltbox transcodes path and are
-mounted at `/tmp/silo-transcode`.
-Hardware transcoding uses Saltbox's standard
-Intel or NVIDIA device configuration.

-## Compatible Clients

-Silo's Jellyfin-compatible API is disabled by default and listens on a
-separate port when enabled.
-The Sandbox role currently exposes only Silo's
-main web service through Traefik.

 <!-- BEGIN SALTBOX MANAGED VARIABLES SECTION -->
 <!-- END SALTBOX MANAGED VARIABLES SECTION -->